-Unit 1: externally assessed written exam at the end of Year 11-40%
+Unit 1: externally assessed written exam at the end of Year 11-40%.

-Unit 2: Non examined assessment - 60%.
-This takes place during Year 11 and requires learners to nutritionally plan, prepare and cook a variety of dishes for a given customer group or dietary need.
+Unit 2: Non examined assessment - 60%

+This requires learners to nutritionally plan, prepare and cook a variety of dishes for a given customer group or dietary need.
 The project consists of both written work and a 3 hour practical exam which assesses their practical skills and ability.